 - what leadership focus and actions are necessary to enable successful improvement.

-There is no prerequisite for taking this course, however in order to receive the Kanban Coaching Professional (KCP) credential, students must have completed the Kanban Management Professional (KMP) training, this Kanban Maturity Model training, and the Kanban Coaching Practices course.
-Course participants are encouraged to have read the book Kanban Maturity Model by David J. Anderson and Teodora Bozheva.
+The Kanban Management Professional (KMP) credential is required.
+To achieve the Kanban Coaching Professional (KCP) credential, students must have the Kanban Management Professional (KMP) credential, and complete the Kanban Maturity Model (KMM) and Kanban Coaching Practices training.
+Course participants are encouraged to have read the book Kanban Maturity Model by David J Anderson and Teodora Bozheva.